Graffioh/chatlingo/README.md

 - User authentication
 - 2 Chat rooms (English -> Italian and viceversa)
-- Full room queue
+- Full room queue and inactivity kick with FIFO order
-- Inactivity kick

 ## How to run